jquery/typesense-minibar/API-Style.md

 highlight color, or creating a dark mode.
 Copy or import the [typesense-minibar.css](./typesense-minibar.css) stylesheet, then override any of the below variables from your own stylesheet.

-Note: Set variables on the `.tsmb-form` selector only.
+Note: Set variables on the `.tsmb-form` or `typesense-minibar` selector only.
 The variables are automatically picked up by the internal more specific selectors.
 You don't have to write any custom CSS rules!